springboardmentor09876x-cmd/Unified-Military-Analytics/README.md

 ## 📖 Project Overview

-The **Unified Military Analytics and Comparison Dashboard** is a data analytics project designed to collect, process, and prepare global military data for visualization and comparison.
-The project uses publicly available data from **GlobalFirepower** to build a structured dataset that will later be used for KPI engineering and interactive dashboards.
+The **Unified Military Analytics and Comparison Dashboard** is a data analytics project that collects, processes, analyzes, and visualizes global military power data using publicly available information from **GlobalFirepower**.

+The project follows a modular pipeline that includes web scraping, data cleaning, KPI engineering, and dashboard prototyping.
+The processed data is designed to support interactive military analytics dashboards for comparing countries and analyzing defense capabilities.

-This repository currently contains the implementation of:
+This repository currently contains:

 - ✅ Module 1 – Web Scraping and Data Collection
 - ✅ Module 2 – Data Cleaning and Structuring
+- ✅ Module 3 – KPI Feature Engineering
+- ✅ Module 4 – Dashboard Planning and Prototyping

 ---